cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 * By the application environment, e.g., a media type.
 These can define tables that amount to a static dictionary that can be used in a CBOR data item for this application environment.
+  Note that, without this information, a data item that uses such a static dictionary can be decoded at the CBOR level, but not fully unpacked.
+  The table setup mechanisms provided by this document are defined in such a way that an unpacker can at least recognize if this is the case.

 * By one or more tags enclosing the packed content.
   These can be defined to add to the packing tables that already apply